alesgenova/stenciljs-in-react/README.md

 }
 ```

-In order to have the component code bundled with the app, we need to copy the `dist/` folder of the component into the `public/` folder of the app.
-We can automate this by adding a `postinstall` command.
+In order to have the component code bundled with the app, copy the `dist/` folder of the component into the `public/` folder of the app.
+This can be automated by adding a `postinstall` command.

 ```json
 // package.json